jimmyhoulala/jimmyhoulala.github.io/content/en/authors/admin/_index.md

     date_end: 2025-12-15
     summary: |
       To participate in an exchange program at the National University of Singapore during the Fall semester of 2025–2026.
-      Doing research on AI4Sci in NUS Blue Whale Lab.
+      Doing some coursework such as Software Testing CS4218 and research on AI4Sci in NUS Blue Whale Lab.
     button:
       text: 'Lab Homepage'
       url: 'https://bluewhale.yataobian.com/'